build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     * Right-click **Personal**, select **All Tasks**, select **Request New Certificate…**
     * Select **Next**, select **Next**, check the box next to your certificate template (e.g. SmartcardWS), select **Enroll**:
 ![Image showing the "Request Certificates" window and selecting the "SmartcardWS" template created earlier](./images/23-Request-Certificates-window-selecting-SmartcardWS-template.png)
         **Note:** If you do not see the certificate template, ensure your user has enroll permissions on the certificate template.
 If the computer does not have the CA certificates installed, the certificate template may not be presented.
 Complete a group policy update to install the certificates.
     * When prompted, enter in your smart card PIN and complete the certificate request:
 ![Image showing a prompt to enter the authentication PIN for the smart card when enrolling a certificate on the smart card](./images/24-prompt-enter-authentication-PIN-the-smart-card.png)
     * The certificate request should succeed:
 ![Image showing the successful request of a certificate and successful installation of the certificate onto the smart card](./images/25-successful-request-certificate-successful-installation-certificate-onto-the-smart-card.png)
+    **Note:**
-    **Note:** If you are not prompted to enter your PIN during this process, please ensure your certificate template is setup correctly and that your smart card is functioning.
+        * If you are not prompted to enter your PIN during this process, please ensure your certificate template is setup correctly and that your smart card is functioning.
-    **Note:** Smart cards can have multiple digital slots.
+        * Smart cards can have multiple digital slots.
 Please ensure your certificate is loaded into the authentication slot in order for Windows smart card authentication to succeed.

 ## Section 5: Verify the smart card is working with its certificate properly and test that the certificate can be verified with OCSP